 But even more important is the differences in fat consumption in a plant-based diet versus an omnivorous diet.
 Remember, excessive saturated fats are one of the main culprits for raising your “bad” LDL cholesterol levels.
 Saturated fats are most commonly found in animal-based products like red meat and dairy products.
 So, by nature, people who follow vegan diets consume much less saturated fat than people who eat animal products, which is often reflected in better cholesterol levels.

 On the flip side, someone who eats a vegan diet will tend to eat more cardioprotective plant-based foods like whole grains, fruits, vegetables, nuts, and plant oils.

 In a world of dietary choices, a vegan diet emerges as a heart champion—reducing harmful cholesterol and championing foods that bolster our cardiovascular system.
 Ready to give your heart the care it deserves?

 Strategies for a Heart-Healthy Vegan Lifestyle

 Whether you’re genetically predisposed to high cholesterol levels or want to change to a heart-healthy lifestyle, you can benefit from switching to a vegan diet.

 However, there are extra considerations to keep in mind if you’re looking to lower your cholesterol levels:

-In short, if you’re eating a variety of fresh plant-based foods rather than meat products, you’ll be doing your part to reduce your cholesterol levels!
+In short, if you’re eating various fresh plant-based foods rather than meat products, you’ll do your part to reduce your cholesterol levels!
 You can also supplement your intake of certain nutrients with vegan-friendly supplement options like vegetarian krill oil alternatives.

-Going vegan may seem overwhelming at first, but its heart-healthy benefits are definitely worth it.
+Going vegan may initially seem overwhelming, but its heart-healthy benefits are worth it.
 With zero cholesterol from plants and far fewer saturated fats, eating vegan is kinder for your entire body.